 Most countries throughout the world are in the business of managing and disposing of their liquid waste.
 Whether they are called liquid waste or liquid products, it is the same principle; it is disposed of as soon as possible.
 One example of how Australia handles its liquid waste is the Liquid Waste Disposal Perth.

-According to the National Solid Wastes Management Association, there are four states in Australia that are home to municipalities that require the closure of any household with a dispenser for green cleaning liquids and products after an average of three years.
+According to the National Solid Wastes Management Association, four states in Australia are home to municipalities that require the closure of any household with a dispenser for green cleaning liquids and products after an average of three years.
 Another is the exclusion zone, which is the area around a household that has a continuous water supply that includes all potable water, untreated raw sewage, and wastewater from landfills.

 Alaska has not come out with laws concerning the incineration of their solid waste or its disposal.
 Alaska has some very strict laws about using plastics for disposal of any substance.